Really, it makes sense to make a beloved classic more accessible.

 Some of the players who put hundreds of hours into Diablo II twenty years ago might have less flexible fingers now.
 (It’s called aging.)
 Perhaps some have acquired an unfortunate disability or even have been dealing with one all their life, barring them from trying some major titles they really wish they could play.
 Some of us exclusively play on consoles now.
 And, let’s admit it — some of us are just too used to the conveniences of the modern interface…

 Guys, what matters at the end of the day is, more people can enjoy Diablo II: Resurrected on their own terms and I, a purist, can turn off automatic gold pick-up and never let go of my Alt key to always see the shiny loot on the ground.
+I may or may not then switch to the old graphics and you cannot stop me.

-Diablo II: Resurrected devs get me.
+Diablo II: Resurrecteddevs get me.
 I rambled on and on about how deep they dug inside the forgotten tombs and amidst jungles of infested swamps to uncover smallest of details and implement them into the remastered game, like the legendary fanboys they are.

 Recently, devs mentioned more options that will be available in the game menu while discussing some polishing done on item icons and spell graphics.
 Larger font sizes, UI scaling on PC, gamma and contrast settings — our first alpha testers can confirm that developers are doing great so far with introducing the changes pretty much all of us would love to see.